kristenkinnearohlmann/cli-weather/README.md

 ## Description

 This Ruby CLI application returns the National Weather Service forecast based on an input address value.
 The user is invited to interact with the application to choose how the weather information is retrieved.

+This project is protected under the [MIT License](https://github.com/kristenkinnearohlmann/cli-weather/blob/main/LICENSE).

 ## Project Information